West Branch

 Partner

-Urban Regional Planning and Sustainable Development graduate students will partner with the City of West Branch, Iowa to update the city’s long-range comprehensive plan.
+Urban Regional Planning and Sustainable Development graduate students partnered with the City of West Branch, Iowa to update the city’s long-range comprehensive plan.

-As West Branch experiences gradual population growth and development pressures, city leaders are seeking to proactively plan for the community’s future in a way that balances small-town character with sustainable growth, economic vitality, and quality of life.
+As West Branch experiences population growth and development pressures, city leaders sought to proactively plan for the community’s future in a way that balances small-town character with sustainable growth, economic vitality, and quality of life.

 West Branch – Fiscal Policy and Capital Improvement Plan